-Deposits from central banks stood at EUR 0.1 billion, down by EUR (0.6) billion compared to EUR 0.7 billion at 31 December 2019.
+Deposits from central banks stood at EUR 0.4 billion, up by EUR 0.3 billion compared to EUR 0.1 billion at 31 December 2020.

-Financial instruments at fair value through profit or loss increased by EUR 2.2 billion, totaling EUR 26.0 billion as at 31 December 2020 compared to EUR 23.8 billion at 31 December 2019.
-The increase of EUR 2.4 billion in 'Derivative financial instruments' is mainly related to the decrease of the interest rate curve which impacted in a symmetrical way both the fair value of derivative financial instruments on the asset and liability side.
+Financial instruments at fair value through profit or loss decreased by EUR (3.6) billion, totaling EUR 22.4 billion as at 31 December 2021 compared to EUR 26.0 billion at 31 December 2020.
+The decrease of EUR (4.1) billion in 'Derivative financial instruments' was mainly related to the increase of the interest rate curve which impacted in a symmetrical way both the fair value of derivative financial instruments on the asset and liability side.

-Financial liabilities at amortised cost amounted to EUR 259.1 billion as at 31 December 2020, up by EUR 19.6 billion compared with EUR 239.5 billion at 31 December 2019.
+Financial liabilities at amortised cost amounted to EUR 270.8 billion as at 31 December 2021, up by EUR 11.7 billion compared with EUR 259.1 billion at 31 December 2020.

-Deposits from customers increased by EUR 9.4 billion mostly attributable to an increase on current accounts (EUR 14.2 billion) partly offset by a decrease in term accounts (EUR (5.7) billion), especially in Belgium, in Luxembourg and in Turkey.
+Deposits from customers increased by EUR 5.3 billion mostly attributable to an increase on current and saving accounts compensating a decrease of the term accounts, especially in Belgium.
+Outside Belgium, the increase was mainly located in Luxembourg and in Turkey when excluding the foreign exchange effect of the Turkish lira, in both cases driven by current and term accounts.

-Deposits from credit institutions increased by EUR 10.4 billion mainly due to an increase in Belgium in interbank borrowings following participation to the TLTRO III (Targeted Longer-Term Refinancing Operations), partly offset by Luxembourg and Other Domestic Markets.
+Deposits from credit institutions increased by EUR 5.8 billion mainly due to an increase in Belgium in interbank borrowings driven by, among others, the participation to the TLTRO III (Targeted Longer-Term Refinancing Operations).

-Debt securities and subordinated debt remained stable and stood at EUR 11.8bn and at EUR 2.7bn, respectively.
+Debt securities and subordinated debt remained stable and stood at EUR 12.9 billion and at EUR 2.3 billion, respectively.
+The decrease observed in Belgium due to reimbursements is offset by an increase in issued debt at Arval.

-Accrued expenses and other liabilities decreased by EUR (0.8) billion, amounting to EUR 8.2 billion as at 31 December 2020, compared with EUR 9.1 billion at 31 December 2019.
+Accrued expenses and other liabilities decreased by EUR (0.2) billion, amounting to EUR 8.0 billion as at 31 December 2021, compared with EUR 8.2 billion at 31 December 2020.

-Provisions for contingencies and charges came in at EUR 4.3 billion, a slight decrease of EUR (0.1) billion compared to the situation at 31 December 2019.
+Provisions for contingencies and charges came in at EUR 4.2 billion, a slight decrease of EUR (0.1) billion compared to the situation at 31 December 2020.

-Shareholders' equity amounted to EUR 24.5 billion as at 31 December 2020, up by EUR 1.5 billion or 6.5% compared with EUR 23.0 billion at 31 December 2019.
-Retained earnings were mainly impacted by the net income attributable to shareholders for the year 2020 which contributed for EUR 1.8 billion.
-Following the recommendation of the ECB, BNP Paribas Fortis did not distribute dividends in 2020.
+Shareholders' equity amounted to EUR 25.9 billion as at 31 December 2021, up by EUR 1.4 billion or 5.6% compared with EUR 24.5 billion at 31 December 2020.
+The total capital, retained earnings and net income for the period were mainly impacted by the net income attributable to shareholders for the year 2021 (EUR 2.6bn) and the dividend distribution in the course of 2021 (EUR (0.9bn)).
+Foreign translation differences impacted negatively the shareholders equity for EUR (0.3) billion, mainly related to adverse impact resulting from the depreciating Turkish lira.

-Minority interests stood at EUR 5.3 billion as at 31 December 2020 up by EUR 0.1 billion compared with EUR 5.2 billion at 31 December 2019.
+Minority interests remained stable at EUR 5.3 billion as at 31 December 2021.